 Osmotic diuresis is increased urination due to the presence of certain substances in the fluid filtered by the kidneys.
 This fluid eventually becomes urine.
 The process of osmosis created by these substances cause additional water to come into the urine, increasing its amount.

 Osmotic diuresis can be caused by:

 - High blood sugar (glucose)

-- Use of certain medications, such as Mannitol
+- Use of certain medicines, such as Mannitol

 Kamel KS, Halperin ML.
 Interpretation of electrolyte and acid-base parameters in blood and urine.
 In: Yu ASL, Chertow GM, Luyckx VA, Marsden PA, Skorecki K, Taal MW, eds.
 Brenner and Rector's The Kidney.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 24.